lawrenceliu2/probable-octo-goggles/README.md

 - Slowed game speed.

-- Play Again button now restarts the game, mostly just for easier debugging (don't have to stop and start again) but has potential to be used for the final version.
+- Play Again button now restarts the game, mostly just for easier debugging (don't have to stop and start again).

 <b>5/27/16</b>